hackforla/internship-website-design-system/CONTRIBUTING.md

 ### Testing

 - Run the site locally with `mkdocs serve` and navigate to `http://localhost:8000` in your web browser.
-- Observe visual changes for desktop sized screens as well as mobile.
+- Observe visual changes for desktop-sized screens as well as mobile.

 ## Resources
 - [Snippets](SNIPPETS.md)